Weak Identification with Bounds in a Class of Minimum Distance Models: Conclusion

 \section{Conclusion}

 This paper combines weak identification with bounds in a class of minimum distance models.
 Limit theory for the minimum distance estimator and the QLR statistic is derived for strong, semi-strong, and weak sequences of parameters.
-An identification- and boundary-robust test (the RQLR test) is recommended for testing hypotheses on the structural parameters.
+An identification-robust test (the RQLR test) that has power against hypotheses that violate the bounds is recommended for testing hypotheses on the structural parameters.
 The RQLR test is implemented in two example factor models with weak factors and an empirical application, demonstrating the value of bounds as a source of information when parameters are weakly identified.